BenayounP/AndroidMovieDataBase/documentation/meta/DevDiary.md

 First day.
 Configured project and already some questions (Will I make many Gradle modules?)

 ### 17/08/22
 Began from data source.
 Some Retrofit.
-Copy pasted some old code that worked with...coroutines, not flow!
+Copy pasted some old code that worked with...coroutines, not Flow!

 ### 18/08/22
-Worked on retrofit and flow.
+Worked on retrofit and Flow.
 Found some nice medium article.
 Created Bibliography and almost overengineered the app with a Flow to monitor internet connection status

 ### 22/08/22
 Added Hilt and...project cannot compile.
 Seems to have some incompatibility between Compose Compiler and/or Gradle and/or kotlin version.
 Tried "random" values (and look at how it was made on an recent project) to make it work!